Kirk Kerkorian: Las Vegas

-In 1962, Kerkorian bought 80 acre in Las Vegas, across the Las Vegas Strip from the Flamingo, for $960,000.
-This purchase led to the building of Caesars Palace, which rented the land from Kerkorian; the rent and eventual sale of the land to Caesars in 1968 made Kerkorian $9 million ($70 million today).
+In 1962, Kerkorian bought 80 acre in Las Vegas, across the Las Vegas Strip from the Flamingo for $960,000.
+This purchase led to the building of Caesars Palace, which rented the land from Kerkorian.
+The rent and eventual sale of the land to Caesars in 1968 made Kerkorian $9 million ($70 million today).

-In 1967, he bought 82 acre of land on Paradise Road in Las Vegas for $5 million and, with architect Martin Stern Jr., built the International Hotel, which at the time was the largest hotel in the world; The first two performers to appear at the hotel's enormous Showroom Internationale were Barbra Streisand and Elvis Presley.
-Presley brought in some 4,200 customers (and potential gamblers), every day, for 30 days straight, breaking in the process all attendance records in the county's history.
+In 1967, he bought 82 acre of land on Paradise Road in Las Vegas for $5 million and, with architect Martin Stern Jr., built the International Hotel, which at the time was the largest hotel in the world.
+The first two performers to appear at the hotel's enormous Showroom Internationale were Barbra Streisand and Elvis Presley.
+Presley brought in some 4,200 customers (and potential gamblers) every day for 30 days straight, in the process breaking all attendance records in the county's history.
 Kerkorian's International Leisure also bought the Flamingo Hotel; eventually, both hotels were sold to the Hilton Hotels Corporation and were renamed the Las Vegas Hilton and the Flamingo Hilton, respectively.

 After he purchased the Metro-Goldwyn-Mayer movie studio in 1969, Kerkorian (with architect Martin Stern Jr.) opened the original MGM Grand Hotel and Casino, larger than the Empire State Building and the largest hotel in the world at the time it was finished.
 On November 21, 1980, the original MGM Grand burned in a fire that was one of the worst disasters in Las Vegas history.
 The Clark County Fire Department reported 84 deaths in the fire; there were 87 deaths total, including three which occurred later as a result of injuries sustained in the fire.
 After only 8 months the MGM Grand reopened.
 Almost three months after the MGM fire, the Las Vegas Hilton caught fire, killing eight people.

 In 1986, Kerkorian sold the MGM Grand hotels in Las Vegas and Reno for $594 million to Bally Manufacturing.
 The Las Vegas property was subsequently renamed Bally's.
-Spun off from Metro-Goldwyn-Mayer, MGM Resorts International owns and operates several properties, including the Bellagio, the current MGM Grand, The Mirage, the New York-New York, Circus Circus, Mandalay Bay, The Luxor, Excalibur, Park MGM and the CityCenter complex in Las Vegas.
+Spun off from Metro-Goldwyn-Mayer, MGM Resorts International owns and operates several properties, including the current MGM Grand, the Bellagio, the New York-New York, Mandalay Bay, Luxor, Excalibur, Park MGM, the Cosmopolitan and the CityCenter complex in Las Vegas.

 MGM sold its Treasure Island Hotel and Casino property to billionaire and former New Frontier owner Phil Ruffin for $750 million.